 For example if you pop up dialogs all the time to ask users to make security decisions, they will just click “Yes” without reading and actually be less secure than if asked rarely.
 Our preferred interaction is to perform the requested action immediately, but make undo simple, so the common case is painless.
 We also provide a restore from backup feature which allows recovery from most mistakes.

 As we review our systems for GDPR compliance next year, we will have pragmatic and effective security in mind.

-The advent calendar is over, Christmas is almost here, and the New Year just a week away.
+The New Year is just a week away.
 2018 will be an exciting year for us.